AspieSoft/random-number-js/readme.md

 random(0, 100, -1); // output: random number with a random decimal size between 0 and 10

+random(0, 1, 10); // output: random number with a random decimal size between 0 and e^10

 // optional enable lite mode (false by default)
 // changes the default option, and can be (optionally) overwritten by the function random.setLiteMode(true || false); // default: true (default for function attr, Not for the option)